It's the Rush Limbaugh program, and it is a Friday, which means live from the Southern Command in sunny South Florida.

 But they don't see Israel as anything with which they have in common in any way, religious or otherwise.

-They have no understanding of this enemy, as they had no understanding of communism, and for the longest time they had no understanding of Nazism.
+They have no understanding of this enemy, as they had no understanding of communism.

-And actually they still don't have a real understanding of Nazism.
+And actually, they still don't have a real understanding of Nazism.

-They associate Nazism with conservatism, when Nazism is one of those horrible things that you get on the left.
+They associate Nazism with conservatism when Nazism is one of those horrible things that you get on the left.

 Communism, socialism, Nazism, fascism, those are all on the left side of center.